 Our classes are taught by positive, inspiring and specially-trained adult facilitators to teach middle and high school girls about goal-setting, problem-solving and communication.
 We teach a flowing style yoga class which allows students to orchestrate breath and movement.
 We find this approach relaxes the mind and allows participants to focus on being in their bodies.
 We teach from a place of non-judgment and compassion.

-Facilitators begin each class with group introductions and a daily theme related to building self-confidence, self-trust, cultivating a positive mental attitude, healthy relationships, dealing with stress, goal exploration and exercising.
+Facilitators begin each class with group introductions and a daily theme related to building self-confidence, self-trust, cultivating a positive mental attitude, healthy relationships, dealing with stress, and goal exploration.
 Classes end with guided relaxation.
 We’ve built in plenty of time for questions and dialogue with their peers and facilitators.

 The first day I stepped into my Body Love Yoga class was an eye-opener, to say the least.
 I was so nervous.
 It was such a small group but the angst was there because I knew no one.
 After that one simple session, I anticipated that Thursday for weeks and every Thursday after.
 Yoga to an average person might just seem like doing funny positions and inhaling and exhaling, but it's more than that.
 It's literally a way of life.
 You can incorporate yoga into everything and Body Love Yoga, taught me that.
 It taught me breathing exercises, ways to de-stress at home, and how to get in touch with myself.
 I would leave the session with a completely different energy than I had entered with and I loved it.
 I made new friends, people I wouldn't even have the confidence to speak to outside of the session.
 They opened up to me and I opened up to them so naturally.
 Taking Body Love Yoga has allowed me to appreciate and be in touch with myself and that's all I could ever ask for.

 Meagan, BLYP Participant